 All transcripts from schools outside the United States must be sent, at the applicant's expense, to World Education Services (WES) foreign credential evaluation service.
 A course-by-course report* is required for all programs and will be used in lieu of the CIIS application requirement for original transcripts.

 Students who attended Canadian colleges or universities are not required to have a foreign credential evaluation completed.
 Canadian students should have a set of original transcripts, in English, sent directly to the Admissions Office from all previously attended institutions.

 New York, NY 10274-5087

 *CIIS accepts the WES 'Basic' report, but applicants may wish to complete the 'ICAP'.

 The Admissions Office may accept foreign credential evaluations from other services in some cases.
 Please contact email@example.com for further clarification

 For many international students, finding the resources to fund an education in the United States is a fundamental concern.
 CIIS has a commitment to assisting international students through our scholarship and work-study programs.
 In recent years, 100 percent of incoming international students received scholarship awards through CIIS.
 However, students must often find additional sources of support.
 International students are not eligible for United States federal or state financial aid.

-All students will be notified of their award by email and can consider this amount on their Certificate of Funding form required for obtaining the SEVIS form I-20.
+All students will be notified of their award by email from the CIIS Financial Aid Office and the annual award amount can be considered on the Certificate of Funding form required for obtaining the SEVIS form I-20.
 Recipients must pay the balance of tuition costs and all living expenses throughout the duration of their studies at the University.

 In many cases, international students must secure external sources of funding to support their tuition and living expenses.
-Please find information below for advice and a list of scholarships.
+Please find information below and in the Forms section for a list of external scholarship opportunities.